 The Role of Technology in The Development of SMEs

-If you have checked various articles online discussing the challenges of SMEs, you will notice a common thread.
+You will notice a common thread if you have checked various articles online discussing the challenges of SMEs.
 Among the challenges shared are topics around technology like “digital adoption,” “automating business processes,” “embracing technology,” or “poor use of technology.”

 We intentionally left out that challenge, and here is our reason.
 There is no doubt that technology has revolutionized the business world.
 But technology is only a tool to help you do your work.
 It will never replace having a well-defined process between and within departments of your business.